yapalexei/ContactApp/README.md

 Some Basic Features:<br />
 --Load list of available contacts into the listView widget<br />
----contact name, phone number<br />
+---Contact name, phone number<br />
----photo loads in second view (once a contact is clicked on list)<br />
+---Photo loads in second view (once a contact is clicked on list)<br />
---implimented a 3D listview<br />
+--Implimented a 3D listview<br />
 --List filter

 <img src="/view2.png" />